The Care Act in Gateshead

 In April 2015, care and support in England was changed for the better.
 The Care Act made care and support more consistent across the country.

-Called The Care Act 2014, it brings together over 60 years of care and support legislation into a single Act.
-It sets out new duties and responsibilities for the Council with the aim to promote the well-being of adults and carers and help them to maintain their independence and be able to take control of their own care and support.
+The act brings together over 60 years of care and support legislation into a single Act.
+It sets out new duties and responsibilities for the Council with the aim to promote the wellbeing of adults and carers, and help them to maintain their independence and be able to take control of their own care and support.

 What does this mean for people in Gateshead?